Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Application 2 and 3 categories and experiment addenda

 \subsection{Application 2}

-Phenotypes of application 2 cover J6 data from the 6--30hr period for breaths under APVcmv while in semi-Fowler's position.
+Application 2 uses the following categories for J6 data, covering the context of the 6--30hr period for breaths under APVcmv while in semi-Fowler's position.
 Figures \ref{fig:cohortB_app2_cluster} and \ref{fig:cohortB_app2_char} depict the similarity structure and waveform/settings characterization of the data, respectively.
-Table \ref{tab:cohortB_app2_tab} summarizes key features